mohammedmuk/User_Management_System/README.md

     ```json
     {
       "id": 1,          // Unique identifier of the updated user.
-      "name": "new_name"  // The updated name of the user.
+      "username": "new_name"  // The updated name of the user.
     }
     ```
   - **Error (404 Not Found):**
     ```json
     {
-      "error": "User not found."  // Indicates the user to update does not exist.
+      "detail": "Not Found"  // Indicates the user to update does not exist.
     }
     ```
   - **Error (400 Bad Request):**